Frankrijk

 Tap Water

 Tap water is generally safe to drink.
-If a tap is labeled Eau nonpotable (no drinking water), it is then better to drink bottled water.
+If a tap is labelled Eau nonpotable (no drinking water), it is then better to drink bottled water.

 With the car